arpcard/CARPDM/README.md

 ## The Comprehensive Antibiotic Resistance Probe Design Machine

-This program designs probesets for targeted enrichment of the input sequences from DNA sequencing libraries.
+This program uses BLASTN to design probesets for targeted enrichment of the input sequences from DNA sequencing libraries.
 If desired, it can also modify these sequences to be an oligo pool, which is used for the in-house synthesis of the probeset, vastly reducing cost.
 Finally, it outputs several analysis graphics and summary statistics to guage the effectivenes of the probe design strategy.

 ## License